 PREPARATION OF MANUSCRIPTS

 All manuscripts must be accompanied by a cover letter signed by all authors.
-Please upload a cover letter as Word document or a PDF file.
+Please upload a cover letter as a Word document or a PDF file.
 Other than any comment you would like to write to the editor, these issues must be addressed in this letter: any potential conflict of interest, sources of financial support of the study, any previous presentation or publication of the paper (electronic or print version), and the name, address, telephone number, fax number, and e-mail address of the corresponding author.
 In the cover letter, you are encouraged to mention the names of three potential preferred referees that can be considered for reviewing your manuscript.

 Note: The Urology Journal does not publish a paper that overlaps substantially with one already published in any language.

 It is the responsibility of the author(s) to ensure that papers are written in clear, concise English.
-Manuscripts should follow the stylistic conventions set forth in the American Medical Association Manual of Style, 10th edition.
+Manuscripts should follow the stylistic conventions outlined in the American Medical Association Manual of Style, 10th edition.
 The journal editors are not prepared to undertake major corrections of language.
 Manuscripts that do not adhere to the journal's Instructions will be returned without being read.
-The Editor has the right to make editorial corrections and additional changes with the knowledge and approval of corresponding author.
-Proofs will be sent to the corresponding author by E-mail as a PDF file.
+The Editor has the right to make editorial corrections and additional changes with the knowledge and approval of the corresponding author.
+Proofs will be sent to the corresponding author by e-mail as a PDF file.
 Corrections should be kept to a minimum.
 Authors are asked to return their corrected proofs within 3 days of receipt.
 Please note that if no corrections are returned then the article will be published as it stands.

 The preferred word processing format is Microsoft Word, but files produced using other packages can be translated.
 Manuscripts should be double-spaced, on one side of A4 paper only, with 2.5-cm margins on all sides.

 Standard abbreviations may be used without definition.
 Nonstandard abbreviations must be spelled out the first time they are used, followed by the abbreviated form in parentheses.
 Thereafter, only the abbreviation should be used.
 Abbreviate units of measure only when used with numbers.
-Units of measurement must be complied with the International System of Units (SI).
+Units of measurement must have complied with the International System of Units (SI).